Eventyret/Padawan/README.md

 ## What does it do and what does it need to fulfil

 A nodeJS tool provided for students of Code Institute.
-This tool will scaffold out the following milestones
+The tool will create the boilerplate for your current milestone project.
+This is ment as a best practice tool and things can and will change over time.
+The idea here is for students to see how a good structure is and from there be able to reuse this.

-- User Centric Frontend
+- User Centric Frontend (Milestone 1)
-- Interactive Frontend
+- Interactive Frontend (Milestone 2)
-- Data Centric Development
+- Data Centric Development (Milestone 3)
-- Full Stack Frameworks
+- Full Stack Frameworks (Milestone 3)

 ## User Stories

-As a student, I want a quick and easy to scaffold out my project.
+- As a student, I want a quick way to setup my project.
+- As a student, I want to create a boilerplate project.
-As a student, I want to use Vscode as my Primary IDE As a student, I want to use Gitpod as my Primary IDE
+- As a student, I want to use Vscode as my Primary IDE
+- As a student, I want to use Gitpod as my Primary IDE

 ## Technologies Used

 - [Javascript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics)

 - [NodeJS](https://www.nodejs.org)

 ## Requirements